pratik-pdw/almabase-assignment/README.md

 We then open the modal by passing it initial props i.e element Type and also x and y coordinates where the drop event had occurred.

 ### When Modal is closed
-When modal is closed we check the object returned by modal if it has an id of undefined that means component is rendered for first time and we add to `elementsOnCanvas` array.
+When modal is closed we check the object returned by modal if it has an id of undefined that means component is rendered for first time so an id is given and element is added to `elementsOnCanvas` array.
 Else we update only the component that was changed.

 ## Modal.jsx